 Manfred Schuster was only 10 years-old when he witnessed women tying children to their bodies with rope or clothes lines, and jumping into a river in a town north of Berlin as Soviet forces entered the town.

-Schuster, now 81, described how he had traveled with his friend into town to see if they could find anything that was edible in the stores.
+Schuster, now in his eighties, described how he had traveled with his friend into town to see if they could find anything that was edible in the stores.
 They found a heavy bag of sugar and as they attempted to carry it home, they heard “bloodcurdling” screams coming from the nearby river.

 He remembered seeing around 50 women with up to four children jumping into the river Peene in the small town of Demmin